dvreeze/try-zio/README.rst

 as parameters (not pure).

 Also central is the idea of **functional effects**, which are *immutable* data structures modelling procedural effects (*programs as values*, or *program recipes* rather than running programs).
-Programs then combine functional effects, and only "at the end" the resulting functional effect is run.
-These (functional) programs can therefore be reasoned about very well, limiting the side-effects to the code that actually hits the "run button" on the combined functional effect.
+Application programs then combine functional effects, and only "at the end" the resulting functional effect is run.
+These (functional) programs can thereforebe reasoned about very well, limiting the side-effects to the code that actually hits the "run button"on the combined functional effect.

 Functional effects are also known as *IO monads*.
 The latter term indicates that functional effects can be combined into larger functional effects using functions like *map* and *flatMap*.
 In typical